syncfusion-content/wpf-docs/wpf/PivotGrid/Show-single-calculation-header.md

 documentation: ug
 ---

-# Show Single Calculation Header
+# Single Calculation Header

 By default, PivotGrid will not show the calculation headers when there is only one PivotCalculation.
-Now we can able to show the calculation headers even when there is only one PivotCalculation by using **ShowSingleCalculationHeader** property of PivotGrid control.
+But we can now show the calculation headers even when there is only one PivotCalculation using the `ShowSingleCalculationHeader` property of PivotGrid control.

-Property

-* **ShowSingleCalculationHeader** - Gets or sets whether a calculation header row is visible when there is a single calculation.

-## Defining the property in PivotGrid

-This property can be mentioned in Code-Behind.
-Please refer the below code snippet.
+Please refer the below code sample below.

 {% highlight C# %}